neo4j-labs/neosemantics/README.md

   mvn clean package
   ```
 This will produce two jars :
-  1. A neosemantics-[...].jar This jar bundles all the dependencies and also [apoc](https://github.com/neo4j-contrib/neo4j-apoc-procedures).
-So if apoc is already in your plugins directory, remember to remove it to avoid conflicts.
+  1. A neosemantics-[...].jar This jar bundles all the dependencies.
   2. An original-neosemantics-[...].jar This jar is just the neosemantics bit.
 So go this way if you want to keep the third party jars separate.
-In this case you will have to add APOC and all third party dependencies (look at the pom.xml).
+In this case you will have to add all third party dependencies (look at the pom.xml).

 ## What's in this repository